-Simon is also politically engaged within the UK, having a particular interest in issues pertaining to international development, foreign policy and foreign aid.
-More generally, Simon is also a strong promoter of entrepreneurialism as a means of addressing economic problems within less advantaged communities and the UK as a whole.
-He was a former advisor to Ed Balls and the Labour Party on business, entrepreneurialism and innovation.
+Simon is particularly interested in issues pertaining to international development, foreign policy and foreign aid.
+Simon is also a strong promoter of entrepreneurialism as a means of addressing economic problems within less advantaged communities, including in the UK.

 Her Royal Highness Princess Beatrice of York is a member of the British Royal family.
 She is the Patron of a number of organisations and focuses the majority of her charitable work around children’s welfare and education, which she does in her spare time.
 Princess Beatrice is a long time supporter of the the Franks Family Foundation, and has accompanied us in numerous philanthropic trips such as in Bhutan, India, Nepal, and more recently Laos and Cambodia.

 Jon is a Working Peer in the House of Lords and was formerly Shadow Minister for Business, Energy and Industrial Strategy and the Shadow Minister for International Trade.
 He is currently a partner at Oakvale Capital LLP a corporate finance boutique advisory firm and Joint President of Norwood the leading charity supporting vulnerable children, families and people with learning disabilities.
 He serves on the boards of a number of philanthropic Foundations.